 - Eggplant – Cooked or uncooked, diced.
 No leaves.

 - Cooked beans – Should be cooked well.
 Due to a toxin found in undercooked beans called hemaglutin.
-You should also limit the amount, since they have a high amounts of carbs.
+You should also limit the amount since they have a high amount of carbs.

 - Carrots – Cooked or uncooked.

 - Bell peppers – Diced, cooked or uncooked.
 My chickens tend to turn up their nose to bell peppers.

 - Beets – Cooked or uncooked.
 Fresh is better than canned.
 Avoid leaves.

 - Bok choy – Sliced

 - Corn – Definitely a favorite among my chickens.
 Generally, eaten in chicken scratch, fresh, frozen, and even on the cob.